 Incoming search terms:

-- why should everyone know first aid and cpr
+- reasons why everyone should know first aid

 - why should everyone have cpr and first aid expierence